antronerds/r2-tutorials/original/R2Tutorials.md

     genomic location.
 3. The properties and adjustable settings panel allows users to configure the graph display in various ways..
-In the left properties panel set in the transcriptview section “draw mode to count and in the expression section “draw mode” to bars.
+In the left properties panel set in the transcriptview section ï¿½draw mode to count and in the expression section ï¿½draw modeï¿½ to bars.
 The expression level can also be investigated per sample.
-The one-gene-view plot shows that ITCC0030 has no MYCN amplification resulting in low MYCN expression levels to illustrate this in the genome browser select in the “Adjustable Settings panel’, ITCC0030.
+The one-gene-view plot shows that ITCC0030 has no MYCN amplification resulting in low MYCN expression levels to illustrate this in the genome browser select in the ï¿½Adjustable Settings panelï¿½, ITCC0030.
 Click redraw.
 4. The picture now shows for one sample the expression levels for all MYCN probe sets in a more simplified fashion with barplots.
 Note the extra annotation tracks which were selected and hover over the